Live Chat Visual Assist Platform Pricing Documentation Security

 Visitor consent

 Configurable consent mode.
 Require explicit visitor approval before viewing, or use silent mode for seamless support.
-View and interact consent are independent toggles.

 Channel authentication